Larkinz/dba-critics/README.md

 #9: Used [this Flask documentation](https://flask.palletsprojects.com/en/1.1.x/patterns/errorpages/) to create custom page routes for error handling.

+#29: Referenced [this code snippet](https://stackoverflow.com/a/3059128) from https://stackoverflow.com/ to fix comments without spaces to overflow the comment container.

+#30: Referenced [this code snippet](https://stackoverflow.com/a/61976688) from https://stackoverflow.com/ to fix the scroll margins not lining up with the container start.

+#31: Referenced [this code snippet](https://www.codegrepper.com/code-examples/css/disable+scroll+css) from https://www.codegrepper.com/ to fix the welcome page body or text contents overflowing.

 ### Text

 #10: Used and changed some parts of the text from the [Dead by April Wikipedia page](https://en.wikipedia.org/wiki/Dead_by_April) to mix with my own text.